 Above: Mouth of the River Effra shown on Stanford’s map of 1878.

 The ‘Lost Rivers’ of London is a very large and interesting subject.
 If you have never considered it before then this article will describe just one of them – the River Effra.
-In the days of the Normans, there were around 20 streams flowing across the land that we now call Inner London.
+In the days of the Normans, about 20 streams were flowing across the land that we now call Inner London.
 They all fed water into the Thames.
-The cross-section (north to south) of Inner London is shaped rather like a saucer – with flat land beside the Thames.
+The cross-section of Inner London (north to south) is shaped rather like a saucer – with flat land beside the Thames.
 As you move further north the land rises, with hills around Hampstead and Highgate.
 Similarly in the south, the land rises around Dulwich, Crystal Palace and Brockley.

 Above: Course of the River Effra plotted onto Google Maps.
 The outline of the London Borough of Lambeth is shown in RED.